b. Bobby Day (a.k.a. Robert Howard Byrd), 15th August 1934, South Carolina, U.S.A.

 As a solo artist Bobby is probably best remembered for the, previously mentioned, James Brown produced, 'I Know You Got Soul' (1971) and 'If You Got A Love You Better Hold On To It' (1972), popular on the U.K. 'rare groove' scene in the mid-'80's.

-Bobby's daughter Bonnie Byrd scored an R & B hit with the tune 'Good Girl' in the late 1980's.
-He is also the stepfather of the U.K. based soul singer Carleen Anderson.
+He is the stepfather of the U.K. based soul singer Carleen Anderson.

 Bobby sang at James Brown's 2006 funeral along with his wife, Vicki Anderson, who was also in James' touring band.